ComplianceAsCode/auditree-framework/doc-source/quick-start.rst

 not found in the primary locker then Auditree will look in any ``extra`` lockers that have been configured.
 Only the primary locker can be used to store new evidence.

+Auditree clones the evidence locker at the start of every run.
+This can take a long time if the repository is large.
+If you don't need the full repository history then consider using the ``depth`` configuration.
+This creates a shallow clone with a history truncated to the specified number of commits.
+See the configuration example above where ``depth`` has been set to 10.

 Notifications
 ~~~~~~~~~~~~~